ntoll/uflash/README.rst

-    make coverage - view a report on test coverage. make check - run all the checkers and tests. make package - create a deployable package for the project. make publish - publish the project to PyPI. make docs - run sphinx to create project documentation.
+    make coverage - view a report on test coverage. make check - run all the checkers and tests. make package - create a deployable package for the project. make rpm - create an rpm package for the project. make publish - publish the project to PyPI. make docs - run sphinx to create project documentation.